 My youngest sister also had the pleasure of riding with our father in a glider.
 Later she took private pilot lessons and passed her flying exam and achieved her student license and soloed at the age of 18.
-Due to prohibitive costs she could not go further.
-But he was so happy that she wanted to share in his love of flying.
+Due to prohibitive costs of renting an airplane, she could not use the license to fly.
+But Daddy was so happy that she wanted to share in his love of flying.

 I didn’t truly enjoy watching birds in my earlier years.
 That was partly because I was nearsighted in my later elementary school years.
 Upon having my vision checked in the sixth grade I found out that I was nearsighted!
 Imagine my joy when my corrective lens made it possible to see the leaves on the trees and the beauty of nature both near and far.

 Years later I took a trip to visit my youngest sister and her husband in Missouri.
 They took me to the place where eagles fly and gather to nest.
 It was a glorious sight to see a real bald eagle in flight.
-Unfortunately my camera lens was not powerful enough to catch anything but an elongated black dot flying high in the sky.
+Unfortunately I didn’t bring my zoom lens so my regular lens couldn’t do justice to the beauty of the eagles in flight.

-Another amazing event in my life was rescuing a hawk. https://joyful2beeblogs.com/2020/03/17/a-hawk-rescue/ Since then I have noticed at least three or more living in my area.
+Another amazing event in my life was rescuing a hawk. https://joyful2beeblogs.com/2021/04/05/a-hawk-rescue/ Since then I have noticed several living in my area.
 Either a hawk or some other raptor may live in the woods that I can see in the distance in a valley below my home.

 Often I see vultures sitting on the high power towers.
 They have to live too, in spite of the bad reputation they have.
 They eat carrion from the highways or wherever they see them, which helps keep the roads and highways beautiful.

 But next to an eagle or other raptor none look like they truly love flying as much as a vulture does.
-They glide for great distances and at great heights.
-They must love to fly to ride the thermals, a current of air that rises, high in the sky.
+They glide, without flapping their wings for great distances and at great heights.
+They must love to ride the thermals, a current of air that rises, high in the sky.
 It looks to me like they are doing it for the pure joy of flying.